gravitational/teleport/docs/4.2/aws_terraform_guide.md

 The reference Terraform deployment sets Teleport up to store its cluster state database in DynamoDB.
 The name of the table for cluster state will be the same as the cluster name configured in the [`cluster_name`](#cluster_name) variable above.

-In our example, the DynamoDB table would be called `teleport.example.com`.
+In our example, the DynamoDB table would be called `example-cluster`.

 More information about how Teleport works with DynamoDB can be found in our [DynamoDB Admin Guide](https://gravitational.com/teleport/docs/admin-guide/#using-dynamodb)